sarahgoldman/cordova-plugin-join-images/README.md

-Join Images plugin for Cordova / PhoneGap
+Join Images plugin for Cordova
 ======================================================